 I’ve pondered the thought of whether this year’s costume is a bit of bad taste after going through and living during a pandemic.
 But hear me out first!
 I’ve had this idea for the past two years already where I had no idea how this year would turn out.
 The reason I’ve wanted to come up with my own version of a post apocalypse costume is that I’m a huge fan of shows like “The Walking Dead”, “The Rain”, “The 100”, and many others.
 They are fantasy outfits of what an apocalypse warrior would maybe wear.
 There is huge freedom with what you can do creatively.

 How do you think the fierce survivors would dress?
 It always fascinates me to see the post-apocalyptic fashion in those types of movies and shows and I have pinned many in the years before.
 Many of those pins have the person wearing a mask or gas mask and that is definitely fitting for this year.

-Last year my daughter was a dark angel costume and before that a zombie soccer player costume.
+Last year my daughter wore a dark angel costume and before that a zombie soccer player costume.
 This year we definitely wanted to stay in the dark, gloomy, and a tad bit scary range of Halloween costumes.
 I always like having creative freedom and not having to adhere to a specific character.
 I guess you can also call that cosplay!
 Those types of fantasy costumes can be very elaborate and expensive and there are a lot of beautiful and unique handmade outfits being sold in various Etsy shops.
 I wanted to come up with something more affordable and doable for everyone.